tel: +48 22 499 98 98

 Disadvantages of neodymium magnets:

-• Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
-It's also worth noting that small elements of these products are able to complicate diagnosis after entering the body.
+• Possible danger arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the context of child safety.
+Furthermore, tiny parts of these products can be problematic in medical diagnosis after entering the body.

 Notes with Neodymium Magnets